sph-mn/sph-sc/readme.md

 * copy or symlink exe/sc into a directory listed when executing "echo $PATH". ensure that the execute permission is set ("chmod +x", "ls -l" rwx)

 ### with the installer
-the installer uses the cp utility at this point and works only on gnu/linux
+the installer so far is only tested on gnu/linux and installs executables to /usr/bin by default.

 ```shell
 cd sph-sc